Jimmyjr11/DogWebsiteUsingJS/README.md

 View a home page with an automatic image slider

-Browse dog images loaded dynamically from a public API
+Browse dog images loaded dynamically from a public API Using XMLHTTPSREQUEST

 Navigate between pages and view image details